 - Household batteries go in the trash, but rechargeable and cell phone batteries get recycled

 - Place recycling curbside the night before your recycling collection day after 5:00 p.m.

 - Bundle and tie all corrugated cardboard for recycling collection.

 For an even easier way to figure out what’s recyclable and what’s trash, download the free MyWaste app.

-Block Captains not only help keep their neighborhoods clean, but they take it upon themselves to make a positive impact on the City.
+Block Captains also promote the City’s “Stop-Think-Go Green – Keep New Brunswick Clean” slogan which encourages people to use trash receptacles and recycle.
+Block Captains take it upon themselves to make a positive impact on the City.
 They do M.O.R.E.